Glaucoma incidence / prevalence

 Selective laser trabeculoplasty (SLT) is a special laser that we apply to the eye’s drainage system to improve fluid flow from the eye.

 SLT can be considered as a first-line treatment option in suitable patients or if there has been an inadequate response to anti-glaucoma medication or intolerance of eyedrops.
 Laser treatment is very safe and painless; however, you may require more than one treatment for maximal effect.
 The efficacy of SLT may also reduce over time.
 Some patients still need ongoing medical therapy despite SLT treatment.

 We usually consider surgery to treat advanced OAG when neither medical therapy nor laser has been sufficient at stopping optic nerve damage and/or vision loss.
 There are numerous surgical options for OAG, including the insertion of minimally invasive stent-like devices, trabeculectomy, and insertion of a drainage implant or shunt.

 Where does intraocular pressure come from?

-Intraocular pressure is primarily determined by two things – the production of fluid (aqueous), and drainage of fluid into the bloodstream via the eye’s drainage system.
+Intraocular pressure is primarily determined by two things – the production of fluid (aqueous) and drainage of fluid into the bloodstream via the eye’s drainage system.

-The body regulates the production and drainage of this fluid to create the optimal balance.
+The body regulates the production and drainage of this fluid to create an optimal balance.
 In OAG, this balance is not adequately maintained (i.e. too much production or not enough drainage) and intraocular pressure increases as a result.